-Every facility at Ethan Allen has its own environmental goals, targets, and responsibilities related to emissions, waste disposal, and electricity and water usage.
-A designee at each location records the data in the Carbon Footprint Calculator and submits it quarterly.
-The data is then reviewed annually by the members of Ethan Allen's corporate Environmental, Health and Safety (EH&S) team, who compare it to data from the appropriate baseline year to measure each facility's progress toward achieving the Company's set environmental goals.
+Ethan Allen strives to maintain environmental goals, targets, and responsibilities related to emissions, waste disposal, electricity, and water usage.
+Each manufacturing facility is responsible for the collection and management of key data, which is reviewed by Ethan Allen's Environmental, Health and Safety ("EH&S") team.
+The EH&S team is responsible for the measurement of each facility's progress toward achieving the Company's goals.

-Electricity

-To reduce the amount of electricity we use to heat our workspaces and dry our lumber, the wood-fired boilers in our plants use scrap wood to make steam.
+Environmental Goals Electr icity To reduce the amount of electricity we use to heat our workspaces and dry our lumber, the wood-fired boilers in our plants use scrap wood to make steam.
 At some locations, we also use that same steam to cogenerate the electricity, heat, and air pressure needed to run our production equipment.
-We also use energy-efficient lighting, and we have implemented coordinated startups of our heavy equipment to reduce peak electrical demand.
+We also use energy-efficient lighting, and we have implemented coordinated startups of our heavy equipment to reduce peak electrical demand. ₩ ate r To control and reduce water use, we have installed low-flow restroom fixtures in certain facilities.

-Water

-To control and reduce water use, we have installed low-flow restroom fixtures in our facilities.
 We also use flow restrictors to limit water use in certain operations.
 Logs, for example, must be kept moist until milled to prevent cracks or splits; flow restrictors ensure logs are sprinkled with just the right amount of water.
 Additionally, steam leak surveys have helped us reduce the escape of steam into the air, further reducing water waste.

-Greenhouse Gas (GHG) Emissions

-To meet our carbon footprint reduction goals, we continually review and investigate ways to reduce our carbon dioxide emissions in our operations.
-We set annual carbon footprint reduction goals for our domestic manufacturing division, based on data compiled from each manufacturing facility.
+00 nhouse Gas) Emissions We continually review and investigate ways to reduce our carbon dioxide emissions in our operations.
+We set carbon footprint reduction goals for our domestic manufacturing facilities, which are based on data compiled from each facility.
+Recyc cling Recycling is embraced by our management and employees alike and implemented through corporate initiatives and grassroots efforts.

-Recycling

-Recycling is embraced by our management and employees alike and implemented through corporate initiatives and grassroots efforts.
 All locations work to minimize landfill waste, and our operations focus on recycling paper, glass, cardboard, plastics, and metals.
-Our goal is to reuse and recycle materials, including glass, paper, metal, plastic, foams, and textiles, as much as we can.
+Our goal is to reuse and recycle materials, including glass, paper, metal, plastic, foams, and textiles, where possible.